Incredible Taj Mahal Inside Decoration, Timings & Pictures

 The Legacy of Love and Artistry

-Inside the Taj Mahal, the cenotaphs of Mumtaz Mahal and Shah Jahan lie surrounded by delicate filigree marble screens, while the real tombs are situated in a lower chamber.
-The four minarets standing at the corners of the platform further elevate the visual symmetry and grandeur of the mausoleum.
+Within the Taj Mahal, the cenotaphs of Mumtaz Mahal and Shah Jahan are enclosed by delicate filigree marble screens.
+Their actual graves lie in the lower chamber beneath the cenotaphs.
+Four minarets at the platform’s corners reinforce the building’s visual harmony and monumental dignity.

 Visitor Experience inside the Taj Mahal